whoschek/bzfs/README.md

-    party script, or whatever the name of a bookmark is, as only the GUID of the bookmark and the GUID of the snapshot is considered for comparison, and ZFS guarantees that any bookmark of a given snapshot automatically has the same GUID, transaction group id and creation time as the snapshot.
+    party script, or whatever the name of a bookmark is, as only the GUID of the bookmark and the GUID of the snapshot is considered for comparison, and ZFS guarantees that any bookmark of a given snapshot automatically has the same GUID, transaction group number and creation time as the snapshot.
 Also note that you can create, name, delete and prune bookmarks any way you like, as wbackup-zfs (without --no-use-bookmark) will happily work with whatever bookmarks currently exist, if any.